bobbydilley/rideboard-emulator/code_recreations/struct.md

       209: First byte of sent message can be (0x11, 0x17 = 0x19 response) (0x00, 0x12 = 0x6) THIS IS CONFIRMED - 3 seems to be faliure.

-      212: made up of a 24bit number from (50, 51, 52) This is a DWORD so probably up to 215 (50 0x10 is initialise button)
+      212: The Buttons. made up of a 24bit number from (50, 51, 52) This is a DWORD so probably up to 215 (50 0x10 is initialise button)
       213: Bit masks of limit sensors (This is correct, seat lock/unlock is 0x2)
       214: Bit masks of limit sensors
       215: Bit mask of sensors etc.
       216: Set to 0 if the bit 5 (from the right) of 52 doesn't equal 0 (could also be 50 I don't know what HYBYTE does) starts as 1
       217: Set to 0 if the bit 6 of 52 doesn't equal 0
       218: Sets what in 34 (Probably seat command?)
+      236: soem counter float thing?
       240: Some variable set to 0x0 on init (GETS THE NUMBER FROM 49 PUT IN THERE)
       241: possibly the last position
       256: Gets set to 0 when seat stop - possibly a position?